 Builder - breach of contract

-These types of claims can range from issues with the quality of the work such as faulty conservatories, to more serious claims such as structural damage being caused to your property.
+These types of claims can range from issues with the quality of the work such as faulty conservatories or extensions to the property, to more serious claims such as structural damage being caused to your property.
 We have also dealt with claims where builders have walked off build projects part way though, despite having been paid.

 Bringing a claim against a builder

-It is important to act quickly with bringing these claims, and getting expert assistance as soon as possible.
-We have contacts with various experts that we can engage on your behalf to assess the works and provide reports on the quality of the works.
+It is important to act quickly when bringing claims against builders, and getting expert assistance as soon as possible.
+We have contacts with various experts that we can engage on your behalf to assess the works and provide reports on the quality.
 It is important to get reports at an early stage of the case, and before any remedial work has been carried out.